 - One Percent more.

 No Excuses.
 Of course, on busy nights, we did sell out of certain items or it took too long for an order to be served.
 Step two: No excuses.
 “I’m sorry, we had more people order that than we expected.” or “I’m sorry, we’re a little understaffed tonight.”
 All that is really the restaurant’s experience – our experience.
-Think like the customer.
+Be the customer.
 The customer decided to eat in the restaurant with the expectation of being satisfied.
 Any reason the restaurant gives to the customer is “heard” as an attempt to explain why the restaurant could not deliver – an excuse.
 Here is what the customer is hearing “So what that you’re sorry.
 I still don’t’ have what I wanted.”
 No excuses.
 Better to respond to your customers with an “I apologize.”
 Since you could not deliver their expected experience, you need to give them something, at the very least, a sincere apology.
 Then follow up with a gesture of atonement.

 One Percent More.
 Deliver an experience that is just a bit more than what the customer expected.
 For example, customers expect your business to open on time.
-As a customer doesn’t it frustrate you when you go to a store that clearly posts that it will open at 8:30 a.m. and it actually unlocks the door for its first customer at 8:45 a.m. – their experience.
+Be the customer.
+As a customer, doesn’t it frustrate you when you go to a store that clearly posts that it will open at 8:30 a.m. and it actually unlocks the door for its first customer at 8:45 a.m. – their experience.
 And if you were that customer on your way to work, didn’t that 15 minutes seem more like an eternity with each passing minute – your experience.
 And as the customer, you were paying for your experience, not theirs.
 Your customers expect the same from your business.
 So what’s the 1%?
 Just make it a Best Practice to open 10 minutes before and stay open 10 minutes after your posted times.
 Remember, to the customer, it is not the one big wow that will separate you from your competitors; it will be the 1001 little “wows”, those one percents, that will make the big difference.

-So remember, the customer is paying for his experience, not yours.
+QUI TAKEAWAY: The customer is paying for his experience, not yours.
 Deliver their experience with no bad surprises and if there is a surprise for the customer, apologize and fix it with no excuses.
 And always add just that one percent more.